wechaty/docusaurus/docusaurus/docs/tutorials/installation.md

 ## Install Node.js

 Wechaty being a JavaScript based SDK, it requires a JavaScript runtime environment provided by [Node.js](https://nodejs.org/), and [npm](https://www.npmjs.com/) which is a package manager for JavaScript.
-You do not need to download `npm` separately, as you install `Node.js` you automatically get `npm` installed on your system.
+You don't need to download `npm` separately, as you install `Node.js` you automatically get `npm` installed on your system.

 > Wechaty requires `Node.js` version higher than **12.0**